vyos/vyos-documentation/docs/quick-start.rst

 our network.
 We can then use them for filtering within our firewall rulesets, allowing for more concise and readable configuration.

-In this case, we will create two interface groups—a ``WAN`` group for our interfaces connected to the public internet and a ``LAN`` group for the interfaces connected to our internal network.
+In this case, we will create two interface groups — a ``WAN`` group for our interfaces connected to the public internet and a ``LAN`` group for the interfaces connected to our internal network.
 Additionally, we will create a network group, ``NET-INSIDE-v4``, that contains our internal subnet.